 The goal of the Tick Surveillance Program is to sample the tick population in the county, test the collected ticks for various diseases and educate the community of the hazards.
 This is a new program in its current form.
 Tick drags are performed and collected ticks are submitted to the state lab for testing.
-We have completed the first 2 drags and submitted the ticks to the state.
+We have completed multiple drags and submitted the ticks to the state.
 Public information and tick kits were presented at the county fair and seasonal information has been posted on social media.
 We will restart the dragging process in the spring and early summer.
+Due to increased funding, we will be utilizing CO2 trapping methods this upcoming year.